Research Group

 The Hebrew University of Jerusalem

-Avi is a professor in the Department of Evolution, Systematics, and Ecology at The Hebrew University of Jerusalem.
-His research interests are: evolutionary ecology: pollination; diversity and conservation; and sex types in plants "Red" and endangered species.
+Avi is a professor in the Department of Jewish Thought at The Hebrew University of Jerusalem.
+His research interests are philosophy, Jewish thought, theology and politics, and Israeli culture.